danroche10/leyendo/README.md

-# leyendo_v2
+# leyendo
-Production version: leyendo-v2.herokuapp.com
+Production version: leyendo.herokuapp.com

 Some notes on the project: